Installing Gendex on your machine requires three simple steps:

 java -version

-If the installation is successful, you will get a message showing the current version of the Java Runtime Environment. - Next, create a directory called Gendex and copy the download file Gendex.zip into this directory.
+- Create a directory called Gendex and copy the download file Gendex.zip into this directory.

-java -cp c:\Gendex ibd
+java -cp c:\Gendex IBD

 Alternatively, you can issue the following command

-java -cp c:\Gendex menuto bring up the following menu:
+java -cp c:\Gendex MENUto bring up the following menu:

 You then just have to click on the IBD button of this menu.